 Asheville, North Carolina

-This historic inn nestled in the mountains in North Carolina may have my favorite spa in the world.
+This historic inn nestled in the mountains in North Carolina is one of the best spa hotels in the Southeast.
+It may be my favorite spa in the world, actually.
 It features a huge grotto with pools and warm cascading waterfalls to massage your body.
 There’s also a heated outdoor pool open year-round with magnificent mountain views.

 You get to the inn by driving up a narrow mountain road, lined with beautiful homes.
 The inn is a large u-shaped property with a huge lobby with fireplaces large enough to stand in.

 Cashiers, North Carolina

 Like summer camp for grown-ups but you have to dress up for dinner, High Hampton Inn is in the Blue Ridge Mountains in Cashiers, North Carolina where it has been welcoming guests since 1922.
 It’s great when you want your kids (and spouse!) to disconnect – there are no TVs or telephones but there is golf, tennis, a spa, and a lake for boating, fishing and swimming.

 We’ve visited a few times, staying once right by the lake and the other times in the main house where the room sizes and shapes may be quirky, but we woke to the smell of bacon cooking downstairs, which reminded me of my childhood.
 Sunday brunch is an event, with the most amazing Bloody Mary I’ve ever had, a meal in itself.

 Meals are served in a large dining hall, reminding me of the dinner scenes of “Dirty Dancing” but with far less drama.
 Note: High Hampton Inn is closed for renovation until mid 2020.